 The various assessment tools will help you determine one of four different outcomes for a candidate.
 Use the detailed checklist to support final decisions about test readiness and plan next steps.

-Outcome 2 - The candidate is almost ready to take the test, but could benefit from a two to three hour workshop to build confidence and discuss more complex elements of the sample tests and digital platform.
+Outcome 2 - The candidate is almost ready to take the test, but could benefit from a two to three hour workshop to build confidence and discuss more complex elements of the digital platform and general test-taking strategies.

-Outcome 3 - The candidate has the foundational skills and knowledge to complete the test, but is in need of targeted test preparation to review and learn one or all of the following:
+Outcome 3 - The candidate has the foundational skills and knowledge to complete the test, but is in need of targeted test preparation in one or more subjects.

-Outcome 4 - The candidate needs to build foundational skills and knowledge and isn't able to complete the following foundational activities:
+Outcome 4 - The candidate needs to build foundational skills and knowledge before considering the CAEC test.